joergschwarzwaelder/hhc2023/Objective-19/README.md

 #
 ```

 So it seems that the access to "super_secret_research" is restricted to researchers.
+Next we make use of the also locally installed ldapdomaindump tool:
 ```
 alabaster@ssh-server-vm:~/.venv/bin$ ./ldapdomaindump -u northpole.local\\elfy -p 'J4`ufC49/J4766' 10.0.0.53